kmcgill88/admob_flutter/README.md

 Same as banner ads, you can attach a listener to interstitials too.
 For example if you wish to:
 - Show the interstitial as soon as it is loaded
 - Load a new ad and show it as soon as the old one is closed
-- Get your users stuck in and interstitial ads loop to maximize revenue
+- Get your users stuck in an interstitial ads loop to maximize revenue
 - Get your Admob account banned and lose all your earnings

 You can do something like this (Don't do it!):